allmonday/pydantic-resolve-demo/README.md

 This repo shows how we define and compose schemas together with pydantic-resolve and sync schemas/methods to frontend with openapi-ts.

+> GraphQL(dataloader and resolver) at backend schema and REST at API.

 ![](./demo.png)

 ```python